Gustave Courbet: Nazi-looted art

 During the Third Reich (1933–1945) Jewish art collectors throughout Europe had their property seized as part of the Holocaust.
 Many artworks created by Courbet were looted by Nazis and their agents during this period and have only recently been reclaimed by the families of the previous owners.

 Courbet's La Falaise d'Etretat was owned by the Jewish collector Marc Wolfson and his wife Erna, who both were murdered in Auschwitz.
 After disappearing during the Nazi occupation of France, it reappeared years later at the Musée d'Orsay.
+Gustav Courbet's paintings Village Girl With Goat, The Father, and Landscape With Rocks were discovered in the Gurlitt Trove of art stashed in Munich.
+It is not known to whom they belonged.
+The French Database of Art Objects at the Jeu de Paume (Cultural Plunder by the Einsatzstab Reichsleiter Rosenberg) has 41 entries for Courbet.
+In 2023, the University of Cambridge returned Courbet's painting La Ronde Enfantine, which was stolen in 1941 by the Nazis in Paris.

 The great Hungarian Jewish collector Baron Mor Lipot Herzog owned several Courbet artworks, including Le Chateau de Blonay (Neige) (c.
 1875, "The Chateau of Blonay (Snow)", now at the Budapest Museum of Fine Arts), and Courbet's most infamous work — L'Origine du monde ("The Origin of the World").
 His collection of 2000–2500 pieces was looted by Nazis and many are still missing.

-Gustav Courbet's paintings Village Girl With Goat, The Father, and Landscape With Rocks were discovered in the Gurlitt Trove of art stashed in Munich.
-It is not known to whom they belonged.

-Josephine Weinmann and her family, who were German Jews, had owned Le Grand Pont before they were forced to flee.
-The Nazi militant Herbert Schaefer acquired it and loaned it to the Yale University Art Gallery, against whom the Weinmanns filed a claim.

-The French Database of Art Objects at the Jeu de Paume (Cultural Plunder by the Einsatzstab Reichsleiter Rosenberg) has 41 entries for Courbet.

-In March 2023, a museum at the University of Cambridge, in the United Kingdom, returned a painting La Ronde Enfantine by Gustave Courbet, which was stolen in 1941 by the Nazis in Paris.
-The canvas belonged to a Jewish member of the Resistance.
-The Spoliation Advisory Panel, a body created in 2000 by the British government, concluded on 28 March "that the painting was stolen by the Nazi occupation forces because Robert Bing was Jewish".